iopkelvin/asap_api/README.md

 app.py instantiates the RESTful API, and it exposes the endpoints:

-### Security
-The JWT library is used to provide a level of security for the app.
-endpoints:
-/register - (POST) it expects username and password, unless another username is already there.
-/user - (GET) expects user_id
-/user - (DELETE) expects user_id

 ### Resources
 app.py calls resources.
 Each resources has an endpoint.
 The resources are the HTTP verbs (POST, GET, PUT, DELETE)

 ### Models
 The resources modules call models.
 These models reduce the verbose in the resources, and mostly interact with the db.